Re-Fish/scraper/README.md

 ___

+Comments:

+* to extract all the text from html-files we can use the same method as for spans but it will take more time to write a code that will filter excess elements.
+Present code is dedicated just for demonstraition that it works;
-* it is not feasible to extract image-urls from page styles configs with this approach.
+* it is not feasible to extract image-urls from page styles configs with this approach because images are used as backgrounds, not as img's.